QuilibriumNetwork/ceremonyclient/DOCKER-README.md

 Make sure you backup `config.yml` and `keys.yml`.

-## Intereact with a running cotainer
+## Interact with a running container

 Drop into a shell inside a running container:
 ```shell